 A centrifugal juicer struggles to process soft ingredients because a lot of the juice goes to the pulp container, which turns out as wasteful.

 In addition, the leafy vegetables will not produce good amounts of juice from the centrifugal juicers.

-Masticating juicers, considering there a method of processing, allow all juicing ingredients to be processed while ensuring that extracts the maximum amount of juice from them.
+Masticating juicers, considering their method of processing, allow all juicing ingredients to be processed while ensuring that extract the maximum amount of juice from them.

 It can juice fruits and vegetables, both soft and hard.

 Although the masticating juicers have a low rotational speed, the large augers process more juice with one revolution than the centrifugal juicers.

 The augers exert a lot of pressure by separating much juice from the pulp.

 Does The Juicing Speed Affect Juice Quality?